Solo Female Traveling in Thailand, is it safe?

 bangkok-thailand-traffic-on-the-road

-Thailand is a popular destination for backpackers and sun-seekers from all over the world and there is a very good infrastructure which makes it easy getting from one place to another.
-However, the roads can be very dangerous.
+Thailand is a popular destination for backpackers and sun-seekers from around the world, with a well-developed transport infrastructure that makes getting around easy.
+However, the roads here can be very dangerous.

 chiang-mai-to-bangkok-by-tourist-vip-bus